Intervention Overview

 Japan for Equal Dignity

-HumanDHS would like to warmly thank Neil Walsh for accepting our invitation to co-operate on this Japan for Equal Dignity project.
-This joint project explores how the concepts of dignity and humiliation can be given life in and by Japan.
+HumanDHS would like to warmly thank Neil Ryan Walsh for suggesting to explore how the concepts of dignity and humiliation can be given life in and by Japan.
 Comments and articles of any length are welcome welcome.
 Any work should be submitted to Neil Walsh at wakanyc@yahoo.com for consideration.

 Elites for Equal Dignity

-Our focus is to reach the powerful, the elites, engage them, and build cooperation - instead of confrontation - following the example of Mandela.
-We have several routes in mind, firstly, we want to change elite behavior through strengthening public opinion, which then may guide elites into new social contracts, which have respect for equal dignity at their core.
+Our focus is to reach the powerful, the elites, engage them, and build cooperation - rather than confrontation - following the example of Nelson Mandela.
+We have several routes in mind, firstly, we want to change elite behavior through strengthening public opinion, which then may guide elites into new social contracts, with respect for equal dignity at their core.
 Events such as Ukraine's orange revolution in 2005 should no longer be necessary (see also our big events project).
-Secondly, I think, we should try to reach elites themselves more directly (like David Hamburg did).
+Secondly, elites themselves should be approached more directly - see David Hamburg's experience.

-The idea of building Dialogue Houses around the world (and begin with one pilot project) was born in 1997.
-Håkon Gunderson, together with the then Egyptian Ambassador to Norway, Dr. Hefny Madgy, and Evelin Lindner, developed and created "Global Forum" in Norway, a non-profit organization with the vision to provide conflict parties with facilities for the three-dimensional simulation of alternative futures.
+The idea of creating Dialogue Homes around the world was born in 1997.
+Håkon Gunderson, together with the then Egyptian Ambassador to Norway, Dr. Hefny Madgy, and Evelin Lindner, developed and created the "Global Forum" in Norway, a non-profit organization with the vision to provide conflict parties with facilities for the three-dimensional simulation of alternative futures.

 Office Cockpit - Working with Dignity

-Currently, many are glued to their chairs in front of their desks for hours, clutching their computer mouse, rigidifying their bodies, and acquiring back pain.
+Currently, many people are glued to their chairs in front of their desks for hours, clutching their computer mouse, rigidifying their bodies, and acquiring back pain.
 An architect from an Arab country recently said: "With the chair, we also acquired back pain."
-This ought to be changed.
 Merely introducing "ergonomic chairs" is not sufficient.
-The basic pattern has to be humanized.
+The basic concept has to be humanized.
 No longer should the desk with its mounted computer be primary and the human body secondary.
-The human body has to be at the center of attention, while the machines have to be brought to the body and adapted to the body, not vice versa.
+The human body has to be at the center of attention, while machines have to be brought to the body and adapted to the body, not vice versa.

 The Office Cockpit project attempts to dignify work and create a more functional solution, a solution that then could also be emulated by developing countries: the West ought to do more than bringing back pain as price for development.
 (Study: Sitting Up Straight Hurts Your Back)

 Similar to our World Clothes for Equal Dignity project, also the Office Cockpit project has the aim to provide funding for our research.
-Part of the profit is designed to finance scholarships for doctoral research that study the concept of dignity, and probe how a world can be built that entails less disrespect and humiliation.
+Part of the profit is designed to finance scholarships for doctoral research that study the concept of dignity, and probe how a world can be built that entails more respect for dignity and less disrespect and humiliation.

 Family and Community for Equal Dignity

-In order to promote the HumanDHS vision of a world of equal dignity for all, away from practices of humiliation, we have to build new kinds of cohesion in families and communities, locally and globally.
+If we wish to promote the HumanDHS vision of a world of equal dignity for all, away from practices of humiliation, we would need to build more cohesion in families and communities, locally and globally.

 Microfinancing Projects

-Norwegian initiatives by Ragnhild Grødal for alleviating humiliating living conditions around the world have been met with great admiration by Evelin Lindner since many years.
-Human Dignity and Humiliation Studies would be glad to host some of these activities.
+Norwegian initiatives by Ragnhild Nilsen for alleviating humiliating living conditions around the world have been met with great admiration.
+Human Dignity and Humiliation Studies would be glad to support some of these activities.

 Parents and Equal Dignity

-During the summer class of 2003, students worked on gender relations and how humiliation hampering them could be diminished.
+During Evelin Lindner's summer class of 2003 at Columbia University, students worked on gender relations and how humiliation could be diminished.
 Students developed a number of ideas.
 Jennifer Kathleen Vakiener developed the idea of a Parents Union that would introduce changes in society that would make it possible for parents to combine child rearing and career, thus leveling the field between men and women and finally arriving at more women being able to take up influential positions in society.

 Child Soldiers Worldwide

-Alyi Patrick Lalur, Director and Coordinator, explains (13th June 2005): Many of the people I talked to suggested that we could name the page "child soldiers worldwide" with the aim of promoting the physical and psychological protection of child soldiers worldwide.
-Their concerns are that at present International laws do not adequately protect the psychological wellbeing of child soldiers during reintegration and demobilisation.
-Besides after reintegration litle attention is paid to the child soldiers when in the community.
+Alyi Patrick Lalur explained (on 13th June 2005): Many of the people I talked to suggested that we could name this project page "child soldiers worldwide" with the aim of promoting the physical and psychological protection of child soldiers worldwide.
+At present, international laws do not adequately protect the psychological wellbeing of child soldiers during reintegration and demobilisation.
+Besides, after reintegration litle attention is paid to the child soldiers when in the community.

 Non-Arrogant Elite Women Network

 "Men marry down and women marry up," this is a well-known saying that is supported by statistics.
 In other words, the more education, experience, and status women acquire, the more they lose their "value" as eligible partners.
-In 1999 Lindner developed the idea of a Non-arrogant Elite Women Network to address the problems that arise in this situation.
+In 1999, Evelin Lindner developed the idea of a Non-arrogant Elite Women Network, together with fellow women from Kenya and Somalia, to address the problems that arise in this situation.

 Professors without Borders

-Victoria Firmo-Fontan and Marijke Keet are starting a program for young academics, tenured academics and graduate students, to share their knowledge and training with post-conflict and developing societies: global education for human dignity!
+Victoria Firmo-Fontan and Marijke Keet have started a program for young academics, tenured academics and graduate students, to share their knowledge and training with post-conflict and developing societies: global education for human dignity.

 Jersualem Peace Capital of the World

-Varda Mühlbauer, her husband Arik and Evelin were wandering through Jerusalem in March 2004 and Varda said that we should have one of our future annual meetings for our HumanDHS group/network at some point in Jerusalem, the Peace Capital of the World.
+Varda Mühlbauer, her husband Arik, and Evelin Lindner were wandering through Jerusalem in March 2004 and Varda said that we should have one of our future annual meetings for our HumanDHS group/network at some point in Jerusalem, the Peace Capital of the World.

 Dov Greenstone kindly explained: